-Cambridge West Partnership, LLC.
+3 Cambridge West Partnership, LLC.
 2011-14 Educational Master Plan.
 Bakersfield College.
 Web.
 27 May 2014.

-Bakersfield College administrators, faculty.
+4 Bakersfield College administrators, faculty.
 "CTE Focus Group."
 Discussion.
 5 May 2014.

-site for a new statewide Online Education Initiative pilot, which aims to provide a quality college education for all Californians regardless of where they live.
-Bakersfield College believes that with the rural communities its programs already touch in physical classrooms, the online initiative has the capacity to dramatically change the lives of potential students in its far-reaching service area through associate degree programs and transfer pathways to four-year colleges.
+needs of Bakersfield College's service area, the college is aggressively working to become a pilot site for a new statewide Online Education Initiative pilot, which aims to provide a quality college education for all Californians regardless of where they live.
+Bakersfield College believes that with the rural communities its programs already touch in physical classrooms, the online initiative has the capacity to dramatically change the lives of potential students in its far-reaching service area through associate degree programs and transfer pathways to four-year colleges.5

 Further, Bakersfield College faculty and administrators are working to establish the college as a pilot site for the baccalaureate degree through Senate Bill 850, Community College District Baccalaureate Degree Pilot Programs.
-Bakersfield College seeks to prepare students with bachelor's-level degrees in applied science in industrial technology and more fields through this innovative initiative (see Transfer Plan section, beginning on page 29).
-In the next three years and beyond, the college will promote a continuous, upward progression for students who will, as the mission states, "engage productively in their communities and the world."
+Bakersfield College seeks to prepare students with bachelor's-level degrees in applied science in industrial technology and more fields through this innovative initiative (see Transfer Plan section, beginning on page 30).6 In the next three years and beyond, the college will promote a continuous, upward progression for students who will, as Bakersfield College's mission states, "engage productively in their communities and the world."
 Building upon more than 100 years of excellence, Bakersfield College continues to contribute to the intellectual, cultural, and economic vitality of the communities it serves.

-California Community Colleges.
+5 California Community Colleges.
 Online Education Initiative.
 Web.
 27 May 2014.

-Carroll, Constance M. Baccalaureate Programs at the California Community Colleges: Overview and Summary of Issues.
+6 Carroll, Constance M. Baccalaureate Programs at the California Community Colleges: Overview and Summary of Issues.
 Web.
 27 May 2014.

-Bakersfield College.
+7 Bakersfield College.
 "Mission Statement."
 Adopted by College Council, 14 May 2014.
 Web.
 28 May 2014.